Strezless-Musick-Prodz/adpn-cli/README.md

 * `adpn verify` allows the manager of an ADPNet preservation node to verify that a submitted AU is accessible from their preservation node.

-* `adpn ingest` allows the manager of the ADPNet network props server to accept a verified AU and prepare a test node for test crawls of the resource.
+* `adpn accept` allows the manager of the ADPNet network props server to accept a verified AU and prepare a test node for test crawls of the resource.

 * `adpn publish` allows the manager of the ADPNet network props server to mark